snakemake/snakemake-wrappers/docs/contributing.rst

 channels as described for bioconda <https://bioconda.github.io/#using-bioconda>`_ and set up an environment with the necessary dependencies and activate it::

-  mamba create -n test-snakemake-wrappers snakemake pytest conda snakefmt black conda activate test-snakemake-wrappers
+  mamba create -n test-snakemake-wrappers snakemake pytest conda snakefmt black mamba conda activate test-snakemake-wrappers

 Afterwards, from the main directory of the repo, you can run the test(s) for your